piedeboer96/ECG-Signal-Denoising/README.md.md

 #### Requirements

-Packages
+Packages (Python)
 - All required pacakages can be easily installed using pip with the requirements.txt file
-- The code showed to be fully compatible with Python 3.12 and 3.10
+- The code was build and tested with Python 3.12 and 3.10

 Models
-- Models can be donwloaded through this link: ---
+- Models can be donwloaded via this link: ---
+- In order to run training or inference, you need to both load the denoising and diffusion model, named dn_* and diff_* respectively

 Datasets
-- datasets can be downloaded to this link: ---
+- datasets can be downloaded to via link: ---

-Baseline Models (MATLAB)
+Baseline Models (MATLAB) Required Toolboxes
-- In order to use these, an install of Matlab is requirerd with the following toolboxes: Deep Learning Toolbox, DSP System Toolbox, Signal Processing Toolbox and Wavelet Toolbox
+- Deep Learning Toolbox
+- DSP System Toolbox
+- Signal Processing Toolbox
+- Wavelet Toolbox

 NOTE:
 - Use the relative paths to make sure the models and datasets can be read